tcrs-ws/tcrs-ws.github.io/program.md

 # {{ page.title }}

-TCRS '25 will take place during ESWEE from September 28 to October 3, 2025, in Taipei, Taiwan.
+TCRS '25 will take place during ESWEEK from September 28 to October 3, 2025, in Taipei, Taiwan.
 The program, location and exact date and time, will be announced.